 SGLY Class Action Deadline Alert: Johnson Fistel Encourages Shareholders to Submit Their Singularity Losses

-/EIN News/ -- SAN DIEGO, Dec.
-10, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. (NASDAQ: SGLY) (“Singularity” or the “Company”).
-The class action is on behalf of shareholders who purchased Singularity securities between February 12, 2021 and November 17, 2022, both dates inclusive (the “Class Period”).
+SAN DIEGO, Dec.
+10, 2022 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP announces that a class action lawsuit has commenced on behalf of investors of Singularity Future Technology Ltd. f/k/a Sino-Global Shipping America Ltd. SGLY ("Singularity" or the "Company").
+The class action is on behalf of shareholders who purchased Singularity securities between February 12, 2021 and November 17, 2022, both dates inclusive (the "Class Period").
 Investors are hereby notified that they have until February 7, 2023, to move the Court to serve as lead plaintiff in this action.

 What actions may I take at this time?
 If you suffered a loss and are interested in learning more about being a lead plaintiff, please contact Jim Baker (jimb@johnsonfistel.com) by email or phone at 619-814-4471.
 If emailing, please include a phone number.